ATSS-Software/pixelplace.io-bot/readme.txt

 CONFIG.canvas.minZoom = 1
 CONFIG.canvas.maxZoom = 1

-When you have typed the commands open the press Control + G.
+When you have typed the commands open the press Ctrl + G.
 You will see a preview of your picture hovering by your cursor.
 Match up the picture with where you want it to go.
 Then click and Voila!
-If you ever want it to stop press Control + G. To unpause press Control + G again.
+If you ever want it to stop press Ctrl + G. To unpause press Ctrl + G again.
 Goodbye.

 Sincerly,
 Taksony of the Sassanian guild